capotej/capotej.github.com/source/_posts/2008-8-21-eecs-difference-explained.markdown

 ---
 layout: post
 title: "The difference between a computer scientist and an electrical engineer"
 date: 2008-08-21 12:58
 comments: false
+permalink: /humor/eecs-difference-explained
 categories:
 ---

  # Julio Capote
 ## This is an archived post